jaythorat/pywsgiapp/README.md

-# pywsgiapp
+# pyWSGIapp

-`pywsgiapp` is a lightweight WSGI application framework designed to simplify the creation of WSGI-based web applications.
-It provides a simple interface for handling HTTP requests and responses, making it easy to build and deploy web applications.
+`pywsgiapp`  is a lightweight WSGI application framework aimed at simplifying the development of WSGI-based web applications.
+It offers an intuitive interface for managing HTTP requests and responses, enabling easy creation and deployment of web applications.

 ---